music-miko/go/internal/platforms/README.md

 ## 🌟 Overview

-The **Platform System** is the engine driving YukkiMusic's music fetching and downloading.
+The **Platform System** is the engine driving ArcMusic's music fetching and downloading.
 Each platform is a self-contained module designed for a specific source.

 ### Key Capabilities:
 - ✅ **Validation**: Smartly determines if a query/URL belongs to the platform.